Most of us face being taxed on our income, our capital gains and in some circumstances the value of our estate when we die.

-This means that any interest earned on the money invested is yours, tax free.
+This means that any interest earned on the money invested is yours, and it is tax-free.

 Tax relief is available to most pension contributions.
-Yes Her Majesty’s Revenue and Customs (HMRC) will divert back allowable income tax that you have paid or are about to pay, and put some into your pension pot.
-In addition, your pension pot’s ongoing growth is enhanced by tax reliefs.
+However, Her Majesty’s Revenue and Customs (HMRC) will divert back allowable income tax that you have paid or are about to pay.
+They will then put some into your pension pot.
+Your pension pot’s ongoing growth is enhanced by tax reliefs.

 To identify which rules, limits and allowances apply, you need to know what type of pension you have.

-An annual allowance for pension savings applies each year, which is based on a pension input period.
+An annual allowance for pension savings applies each year and is based on a pension input period.
 The pension input periods are aligned with tax years.
-The annual allowance is currently £40,000.
-Any contributions over the annual allowance available will attract a tax charge.
+The annual allowance is currently £40,000, and any contributions over the annual allowance available will attract a tax charge.